fox-archives/glue/docs/api.md

 ### `GLUE_BOOTSTRAP`

-The stage bootstrap commands to executed when a script under the 'commands' or 'actions' directory executes or is sourced.
+The bootstrap commands to be executed when a script under the 'tasks' or 'actions' directory is executed or sourced.
 This has the contents of the `boostrap.*` file in your Glue store

 ## Directories

 Certain directories have an intrinsic meaning and should be used as such.
 All directories are a subdirectory of `.glue` and should be tracked by your VCS

-### `commands`
+### `tasks`

 The location Glue looks to execute a particular task.
 Glue also scans this directory to find `useAction()` annotations

 ### `actions`

-The location a script in 'commands' looks to source to perform a more fine-grained action (ex. run `eslint`).
+The location a script in 'tasks' looks to source to perform a more fine-grained action (ex. run `eslint`).
 Glue also scans this directorie to find `useConfig()` annotations

 ### `configs`

 Where config files are stored.
 Glue doesn't use this file directly, but it copies its contents because your scripts will likely require configuration

-### `common`
+### `util`

-Scripts in `common` contain functionality shared by both scripts in `commands` and `actions`.
+Scripts in `util` contain functionality shared by both scripts in `tasks` and `actions`.
 Glue doesn't use this file directly, but it copies its contents nevertheless

 ### `output`